MaximeBoulat/AAI501-TeamProject/FinalProject/FinalProject.md

 The addition of goal direction to the distance features gives significant performance boosts to all the models.
 Comparing, for example, the goal_dist_3k dataset with the `goal_dist+goal_dir_3k` dataset, Random Forest accuracy goes from 0.379 to 0.891, while Naïve Bayes goes from 0.233 to 0.787.
 Among models compared, Random Forest and XGBoost are the most consistently top-performing models across dataset configurations, with a high performance in larger datasets in particular, such as both achieving 0.889 accuracy on `dist+goal_dir_10k`.
 The Neural Network (MLP) also performs strongly, with 0.881 and 0.838 on the 10k datasets.
 Support Vector Machine is also assisted by the extra directional features but tends to fall behind ensemble methods, with a best accuracy of 0.859.
 Logistic Regression and K-Nearest Neighbors lag consistently behind, especially as the datasets become more complex.
 Doubling the size of the dataset from 3k to 10k samples gives moderate accuracy gains to most models—for instance, the Neural Network goes from 0.867 to 0.881, and the SVM from 0.844 to 0.859.
 But introducing walls into the worlds (`dist+goal_dir_3walls_10k`) reduces accuracy for a majority of models by some extent, due to greater complexity in navigating around walls; e.g., Random Forest accuracy drops from 0.889 to 0.848, and that of XGBoost from 0.889 to 0.849.

 We were able to visualize the decision-making abilities of the various models by loading the model's prediction function into the simulator and presenting it with new randomly generated worlds.
+The green square represents the starting point, the red square represents the goal, the solid blue circle is the agent and the lighter blue square represent the successive positions of the agent as it navigates.

 ![](Resources/Happy.png)

 The models demonstrated generalization to novel maze configurations, effectively avoiding illegal moves (e.g., walking into walls) and progressing toward goals.
 This suggests that the models have learned underlying spatial heuristics rather than memorizing training trajectories.

-It is interesting to note that even though the trained models were able to emulate A\* behavior when the solution did not involve bypassing large obstacles, their ability to reason their way around obstacles broke down when the path involved more than 3-4 tiles away from the goal direction.
+It is interesting to note that even though the trained models were able to emulate A\* behavior when the solution did not involve bypassing large obstacles, their ability to reason their way around obstacles broke down when the path involved moving more than 3-4 tiles away from the goal direction.

 ![](Resources/Sad.png)